-- MUST BE HOMEBOUND (UNABLE TO LEAVE HOME WITHOUT ASSISTANCE). - HAVE ONGOING MEDICAL SUPERVISION AND ORDERS FROM A PHYSICIAN.
+- MUST BE HOMEBOUND (UNABLE TO LEAVE HOME WITHOUT ASSISTANCE).

+- HAVE ONGOING MEDICAL SUPERVISION AND ORDERS FROM A PHYSICIAN.

 - REQUIRE PERIODIC VISITS FROM AT LEAST ONE OF FOUR PRIMARY SERVICES.

 - 1. SKILLED NURSING

 - 2. PHYSICAL THERAPY

 - 3. OCCUPATIONAL THERAPY

 - 4. SPEECH LANGUAGE THERAPY

-IF HOME HEALTH SERVICES ARE NOT INDICATED, A REFERRAL MAY BE MADE TO

-ANOTHER COMMUNITY AGENCY OR SERVICE THROUGH HUNTERDON REGIONAL COMMUNITY

-HEALTH (HRCH), A WHOLLY OWNED SUBSIDIARY OF HUNTERDON HEALTHCARE.
-THEY

-CAN PROVIDE THE FOLLOWING SERVICES TO THE COMMUNITY:
+IF HOME HEALTH SERVICES ARE NOT INDICATED, A REFERRAL MAY BE MADE TO ANOTHER COMMUNITY AGENCY OR SERVICE THROUGH HUNTERDON REGIONAL COMMUNITY HEALTH (HRCH), A WHOLLY OWNED SUBSIDIARY OF HUNTERDON HEALTHCARE.
+THEY CAN PROVIDE THE FOLLOWING SERVICES TO THE COMMUNITY:

-- HOME HEALTH AIDES.
+Name of the organization Employer identification number HUNTERDON MEDICAL CENTER 22-1537688

 - HOME INFUSION.

 - HOSPICE.

 - RESPITE CARE.

 - COMPANION SERVICE.